philipds2/BIO365-1/Assignment-8/README.md

 In completing this assignment, you may benefit from various packages in the *tidyverse*, including `readr`, `tidyr`, and `dplyr` (load the `tidyverse` library at the top of each script).
 There is a package in the `tidyverse` for making graphics; it is called `ggplot2`.
 However, **for now I would like you to use the the base R functions for making graphics**.

-For each of problem, create a graph and save it to a PDF file.
+For each problem, create a graph and save it to a PDF file.
 The following example illustrates how to do this.
 First, it generates a vector of random numbers.
 Then it opens a connection to a PDF file with a specific name (you would replace `<problemNum>` with the actual problem number).
 The `hist` function then creates a histogram of the data.
 Finally, the `graphics.off()` function closes the connection to the PDF file.

 ```
 data = rnorm(1000)